Understanding 2E Kids

 What Are Discrepancies?

 Discrepancies are the differences between what the child must be able to do vs. the child’s actual execution, which causes problems for the child.
-This is why you may hear adults wonder aloud how a child who shows so much potential does not want to try harder.
+This is why you may hear adults wonder aloud how a child with so much potential does not want to try harder.

 It’s about reframing the thinking from “won’t” to “can’t.”